Eileen Gleeson

-Eileen Gleeson is the Head of Women and Girls Football for the Football Association of Ireland.
-She is responsible for helping to grow participation and retention of women and girls at all levels of the game, while also supporting wider football development strategies, ensuring there is a pathway for every woman and girl in Ireland to achieve their full potential.

-Gleeson left her role as manager of Glasgow City in December 2022, having previously spent two years as Assistant Coach to Vera Pauw with the Republic of Ireland Women’s National Team.
-With Glasgow City of the Scottish Women's Premier League she won 26, drew 3 and lost just once.
-She has previoulsy coached Women's National League (Ireland) clubs UCD Waves and Peamount United, who she guided to the last 32 of the 2011–12 UEFA Women's Champions League.
-She holds a UEFA Pro Licence since 2015.
+Eileen Gleeson is an Irish association football manager who was most recently head coach of the Republic of Ireland women's team.
+She has also held the role of the Football Association of Ireland's (FAI) Head of Women and Girls Football, as well as being Assistant Coach to Vera Pauw with the Ireland women’s team.
+At club level, Gleeson has coached Glasgow City of the Scottish Women's Premier League and Women's National League (Ireland) sides UCD Waves and Peamount United, who she guided to the last 32 of the 2011–12 UEFA Women's Champions League.

 Playing career

-As a player Gleeson played in the Civil Service League with Blacklions and in the Dublin Women's Soccer League with Ballymun United and Hammond Celtic.
+As a player, Gleeson played in the Civil Service League with Blacklions and in the Dublin Women's Soccer League with Ballymun United and Hamman Celtic.
 She characterised herself as a hard-working but limited player: "I wouldn't be highlighting anything about my playing days."

 Coaching career

 Early coaching career

 Gleeson began her coaching career with Ballymun United in the Dublin Women's Soccer League and also had a spell with St James's Gate.